Mount Gretna Borough

 Council members absent:

-Candace Miller, Cornwall Borough Police Department (present for a police report
+Cornwall Borough Police Department (present for police report only)

 Virginia Minnich made a

 police report.
-A copy of this report is
+A copy of the report is

 attached and heretofore made part of the minutes.